jhpyle/docassemble/demo.md

   already defined a number of icons, but this block defines some more icons.

+  Since most free icons available on the internet require attribution, the "image sets" block allows you to specify what attribution text to use for particular icons.
+The web app shows the appropriate attribution text at the bottom of any page that uses one of the icons.

   Since this file, questions.yml, is in the docassemble.demo package, the image files referenced here are also in the docassemble.demo package.
 The files are located in the directory docassemble/demo/data/static.

-  Since most free icons available on the internet require attribution, the "image sets" block allows you to specify what attribution text to use for particular icons.
-The web app shows the appropriate attribution text at the bottom of any page that uses one of the icons.
 ---
 objects:
   - village_idiot: Individual
-  - role_change: RoleChangeTracker
 comment: |
   In a later question we will refer to the variable "village_idiot."
   This "objects" block creates the variable "village_idiot" and